dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Only the owner of tokens can revoke approvals.

-Each response item contains either a single `Ok` variant containing the transaction index of the revoked token-level approval in the success case or an error `Err` variant otherwise.
+The method response comprises a vector of optional item, one per request item.
+The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
+Each response item contains either an `Ok` variant containing the transaction index of the token-level approval revocation in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.
-The batch response comprises a vector of this `(Ok, Err)` variant, one per request element.
-The response is a positional argument w.r.t. the request, i.e., the `i`-the response element is the response to the `i`-th` request element.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.